mira-merkell/aramid/README.md

 Synthetic fibers!

 - _very much_ WIP 🚧
-- [Fibers][wikipedia-fibers] are little state machines that behave like
+- [Fibers][wikipedia-fibers] are little state machines that behave like stackful
   coroutines: when spun, they yield and yield, and then they return.
 In the meantime, they carry their stack around with them.
 - Fibers are a model of concurrent computation.
-They are static, lightweight and well-suited for cooperative multitasking.
+They are simple, lightweight and well-suited for cooperative multitasking.
-- Fibers can represent iterators over their yielded values; and closures can be [fibers that live on the heap][api-heapjob].
+- Fibers can be turned into iterators over their yielded values; and closures with their continuations can be [fibers that live on the heap][api-heapjob].

 ## Getting started